JGets/ljs/README.md

 ```

 ## Caveat
-Unfortunately, event support for the `<link>` tag is severly lacking, and event support for the `<script>` tag is somewhat hit-and-miss, in most older (and some current) browsers.
-As such, callbacks, and url fallbacks, for `ljs` may not work in these browsers.
-Async load funcationality should be unaffected, but it will likely only attempt the first given url, and fail silently if that resource cannot be loaded.
+Unfortunately, event support for the `<link>` tag is severely lacking, and event support for the `<script>` tag is somewhat hit-and-miss, in most older (and some current) browsers.
+As such, callbacks, and URL fallbacks, for `ljs` may not work in these browsers.
+Async load functionality should be unaffected, but it will likely only attempt the first given url, and fail silently if that resource cannot be loaded.
 For more information on browser event support for `<link>` and `<script>` tags: [https://pie.gd/test/script-link-events/](https://pie.gd/test/script-link-events/)

 ## Usage